nalexandru/ToneMapping/README.md

 * Select the tone mapping operator and adjust the exposure as desired
 * Save the image

+More detailed information can be found on the wiki: [Usage](https://github.com/nalexandru/ToneMapping/wiki/Usage)

 ## 3rd Party Libraries
 * tinyexr https://github.com/syoyo/tinyexr
 * stb_image_write https://github.com/nothings/stb